 Hence, it’s important to consume a diet rich in whole grains, fruits, vegetables, and lean protein to make up for all the nutrient requirements.
-In fact, most studies stated that children were having less than the recommended amount of meat and its alternatives, which are major sources of nutrients.
-If you do choose to supplement instead, be sure to talk to a professional.3
+In fact, most studies stated that children were having less than the recommended amount of meat and

 2. Artificial Colorings And Additives

 Additives aren’t just bad for physical health.
 Research links synthetic dyes, flavors, and preservatives found in most commercial products on supermarket aisles to hyperactivity.4

 A recent study tested the effect of preservative sodium benzoate as well as six artificial food colorings on hyperactivity.
 153 preschoolers (who were 3 years old) and 144 elementary students (who were 8 or 9 years old) who did not have attention-deficit disorder were a part of this study.
 The focus on not having ADHD and AAD patients was to observe an increase in hyperactivity if any.

 The children consumed beverages with additives and preservatives on week 1,3, and 5.
 On the other weeks, they

 Several studies that looked into attention-deficit disorders point to a link between excessive sugar consumption and the development of ADHD.
 The sugar, in question, is simple sugar derived from fast food and desserts.

 However, certain studies state that if parents assume that their kids are sensitive to sugar, they might believe that their children get hyperactive when they have too much sugar.
 Hence, it’s possible that sugar consumption doesn’t significantly affect hyperactivity.